 What day-to-day changes will students see?

 There are no changes in the academic requirements for students.
 All COM core courses remain unchanged, but the five required courses in each major will have a new prefix.
 Students should consult with their department chair or program director concerning issues related to their majors, including course registration, grades, advising and instruction.
-Questions regarding COM core and elective courses should be directed to Julie Lellis, director of communications core and minor.
+Questions regarding COM core and elective courses should be directed to Vic Costello, director of communications core and minor.

 Why is this change better for faculty?